Dospalko/Dospalko/README.md

-Here is an improved version of your `README.md` file:

 # Hi there 👋, I'm Dominik

 Welcome to my GitHub profile!
 I am a fullstack AI developer passionate about coding and creating innovative AI solutions.